Investor relations

 Directors’ attendance

 The Board has at least eight main Board meetings per year with additional special meetings as required.
 Meetings have been held as a mixture of face-to-face and by video conference.
 Certain Directors may be appointed as a Committee of the Board of Directors.
-Directors’ attendance at Board and Committee meetings during the year ended 31 December 2022 is set out below:
+Directors’ attendance at Board and Committee meetings during the year ended 31 December 2023 is set out below:

-Audit 3/3 3/3 3/3 N/A N/A
+Audit 3/3 3/3 N/A 3/3 3/3 N/A N/A

 Scoring represents individual Directors’ attendance for those meetings when they were members of the Board or Committee.

-In addition, the Board has other non-board meetings to discuss strategy, certain meetings with advisors and key business areas with the senior management team.
+In addition, the Board has other non-Board meetings to discuss strategy, certain meetings with advisors and key business areas with the senior management team.